zix99/rare/docs/usage/overview.md

 Rare is a fast, realtime regex-extraction, and aggregation into common formats such as histograms, numerical summaries, tables, and more!

-Rare is composed of four parts in the pipeline:
+Rare is composed of four stages in the pipeline:

 1. Batching (Loading)
 2. Extraction (Matching)